Gracie Fields: Fame

 At one point, Fields was playing three shows a night in the West End.
-She appeared in the Pitt production SOS with Gerald Du Maurier, a play staged at the St James's Theatre.
+She appeared in the production SOS with Gerald Du Maurier, a play staged at the St James's Theatre.

 Fields' most famous song, "Sally", which became her theme, was written for her first film, Sally in Our Alley (1931), a major box office hit.
 She went on to make a number of films, initially in Britain and later in the United States (when she was paid a record fee of £200,000 for four films).
 Regardless, she never enjoyed performing without a live audience, and found the process of film-making boring.
 She tried to opt out of filming, before director Monty Banks persuaded her otherwise, landing her a lucrative Hollywood deal.
 Fields demanded that the four pictures be filmed in Britain and not Hollywood.

 The final few lines of the song "Sally", which Fields sang at every performance from 1931 onwards, were written by her husband's mistress, Annie Lipman.
 Fields claimed in later life that she wanted to "Drown blasted Sally with Walter with the aspidistra on top!", a reference to two other of her well-known songs, "Walter, Walter", and "The Biggest Aspidistra In The World".

 The famous opera star Luisa Tetrazzini heard her singing an aria and asked her to sing in grand opera.
 Fields decided to stay "where I knew I belonged."